info@nswstoma.org.au | 1300 678 669

 Ian Murray

-Ian joined the NSW Stoma Limited’s Board in 2016.
-Currently working as a consultant with experience in Information Technology, Logistic and Knowledge Management, Ian has worked for Macquarie University, IBM, Canon and Brambles.
-Ian has held positions on the Board as Secretary, acting Chairman and Director and has been involved in updating IT infrastructure, phone systems and software upgrades to benefit members.
+Ian joined the NSW Stoma Limited’s board in 2016.
+Currently working as a consultant with experience in information technology and logistic and knowledge management, Ian has worked for Macquarie University, IBM, Canon, and Brambles.
+Ian has held positions on the board as secretary, acting chairman and director and has been instrumental in updating IT infrastructure, phone systems, and software upgrades to benefit NSW Stoma Limited and its members.

 Director